oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ###### Figure 3-1: JADN Default Name Syntax in ABNF and Regular Expression Formats

 Specifications MAY use the same syntax for TypeName and FieldName.
-Using distinct formats may aid understanding but does not affect the meaning of a type definition.
+Using distinct formats may aid understanding but does not affect the meaning of type definitions.

 ### 3.1.2 Descriptions
 Description elements (TypeDescription, ItemDescription and FieldDescription) are reserved for comments from schema authors to readers or maintainers of the schema.